Russ Harvey Consulting - Computer and Internet Services

 Bing Default Search Engine

 Bing is the default search option.
-You need to load any alternative search engine before you're offered the ability to add it.
+You needed to load an alternative search engine before you're offered the ability to include it or make it the default.
 You cannot remove Bing.

 Internet Explorer Replaced